Tahniyat32/Gitpractice/README.md

 # Gitpractice
-This is for learning purpose
+This is for learning purpose-
+Auther Hyder